Streaming Swagger CodeGen Ruby Client File Download

 Color Harmony By Hideaki Chijiiwa

 My dad is visiting Melbourne and he brought his 1987 copy of Hideaki Chijiiwa’s Color Harmony - A guide to creative color combinations for me to keep.
 This is one of the many books from his home office’s library in Jakarta which I flipped through far too many times during my childhood.
-This colour combinations knowledge helped me with my first few gigs as a front end developer during my university days.

 Read more